Goldorion/Fabric-Generator-MCreator/README.md

 * Living entities
   Note: Flying entities, ranged item and entity inventory are missing
 * Tool
-  Note: Damage on crafting table are missing
+  Note: Damage on crafting table is missing
   Note: On Entity swing trigger is missing due to Fabric

 ### Partial support